Local Italian restaurant closing after 46 years in business because they can't find staff

-ST. LOUIS (KMOV.com) -- After 46 years in business, a St. Louis restaurant will permanently close its doors - because the owners can't find people to work.
+MARYLAND HEIGHTS, Mo.
+(KMOV.com) - After 46 years in business, a St. Louis area restaurant will permanently close its doors - because the owners can't find people to work.

 The Maryland Heights restaurant featured Italian meals from old family recipes and a unique space.
 "Our goal was to make the place a little different for you to enjoy," the owners said in a statement.